Z3NOX/yt2msc/README.md

+**HINT**: `youtube-dl` is discontinued in favour of `yt-dlp` which is a fork of the former programm and can be used as prop in replacement"

 # yt2msc
 Youtube to music.
-Download music directly from youtube using `youtube-dl` and convert it to a favourable format (as mp3) with `ffmpeg`.
-This shell script is just a simple wrapper around `youtube-dl` which concentrates on the usage of downloading music from youtube and all other sources supported by the amazing `youtube-dl` tool (e.g. vimeo, bandcamp, soundcloud, …)
+Download music directly from youtube using ~~`youtube-dl`~~ `yt-dlp` and convert it to a favourable format (as mp3) with `ffmpeg`.
+This shell script is just a simple wrapper around `yt-dlp` which concentrates on the usage of downloading music from youtube and all other sources supported by the amazing `yt-dlp` tool (e.g. vimeo, bandcamp, soundcloud, …)

-For an extensive list of supported sites, see `youtube-dl --list-extractors`
+For an extensive list of supported sites, see `yt-dlp --list-extractors`

 ## dependencies
 * `ffmpeg`
-* `youtube-dl`, which can also be downloaded with this script in case your linux distribution does not provide a recent enough version
+* `yt-dlp`, which can also be downloaded with this script in case your linux distribution does not provide a recent enough version
 * `jq`

 ## usage